 NAEP test development staff and external test specialists review and revise the items and accompanying scoring guides.

 Editorial and fairness reviews are conducted as required by NCES.

-Field test materials are prepared, including those necessary to secure clearance by the federal Office of Management and Budget.
+Pilot test materials are prepared, and those that require secure clearance are sent to the federal

 |Note: Until the 1984 assessment, NAEP was administered using matrix sampling and tape recorders; that is, by administering booklets of exercises using paced audio tapes that walked groups of students through the individual assessment exercises in a common booklet.
 In the 1984 assessment, a balanced incomplete block booklet design, which does not include audio tape pacing, was introduced in place of taped matrix sampling.|